-Why do you need a rolling pin?
+Why do you need a vintage rolling pin?

 Homemade Revival has a fantastic post with several more rolling pin decorating ideas that you may enjoy in her post Inspiration Friday: Rolling Pins.